IgnaciodelaTorreArias/BookRental/README.md

 ### Important ⚠️

-The order of the .env files matter, first you need to activate the file `./infrastructure/certificates/*.env` this file defines passwords for the .pfx files.
-This passwords are reused/renamed in the .env files inside each service.
-If you try to activate `src/*/*.env` before `./infrastructure/certificates/*.env` the script `.\activate-env.ps1` won't work and if you are on linux the setup won't work.
+The order of the .env files matter, first you need to activate the file `./*.env` this file centralizes definitions of passwords, connection strings, etc for all services.
+This passwords are reused/renamed in the *.env files inside each service.
+If you try to activate `src/*/*.env` before `./infrastructure/certificates/*.env` the script `.\activate-env.ps1` won't work and if you are on linux the environment variables will be incorrect.